PaulSchweizer/DungeonCrawler/README.md

 }
 ```

+### Acquiring, Removing and Changing Aspects
+- Permanent Aspects can be acquired on Level-Up, through taking Consequences and through completing certain quests.
+- Aspects can be changed on Level-Up.
+- Aspects can be changed and removed in certain areas (e.g. fountain of healing) or on completing certain tasks.

 ## Special Skills
 These Skills work in conjunction with the basic Skills.
 They improve the Skill value for an action.